Floobits/flukes/README.md

 ##Components

 ###Actions
-Flux Actions are a public, static event emitter with a well defined interface.
+A Flux Action is a public, static event emitter with a well defined interface.

 Evented code typically relies on event emitters with callbacks.
 In practice, raw emitters are error prone because objects come and go (including the emitter itself)-  binding and unbinding callbacks, and emitting events often results in intractable spaghetti code.

+Actions should be created during startup.

 ####*(Synchronous)* Actions
 ```